Basic Algorithm Templates

 {

-st[u] = true; // st[u] indicates that vertex u has been traversed
+st[u] = true; // st[u] indicates that point u has been traversed

 for (int i = h[u]; i != -1; i = ne[i])